sjayawardena/p2-capital-cities-quiz/README.md

 - Try to score as highly as possible on the quiz.
 - Be entertained for a period of time.

-An an existing user I want to:
+As an existing user I want to:
 - Try to beat previous scores on the quiz.
 - Refresh knowledge of global capital cities.
 - Check back for any additions to the quiz's bank of questions.